In America, we tend to take God as a given.

 Maybe.
 But probably not.

-What is much more likely is that rationalism, logic, and the ability to explain things scientifically are finally being embraced by people who are coming to develop a deeper respect for questions that don’t have answers than answers that can’t be questioned.
+What is much more likely is that rationalism, logic, and the ability to explain things scientifically are finally being embraced by society at large.
+People seem to have developed a deeper respect for questions that can’t be answered than answers that can’t be questioned.

-Because so many people currently maintain some form of belief relating to the existence of God, theistic beliefs get the most attention when people discuss movements relating to religion or the philosophy of it.
+But because so many people still hold beliefs relating to the existence of God, faith-based belief gets the most attention when people discuss movements relating to religion or the philosophy of it.

-But in light of the growing number of people with no faith in particular, I am here today to write about some common misconceptions concerning atheism that have been perpetuated by our society’s collective religiocentrism.
+So in light of the growing number of people with no faith in particular, I’d like to shed some light on this new nonreligious minority.

 Before we dive into atheism, let’s first take a look at theism.